 Mnajdra temples are located near the rim of a seaside cliff at the southern coast of Malta.
 Exactly opposite, in the sea, some 5 kilometers from the temple is the small Filfla island but just some 500 m from Mnajdra is another outstanding prehistoric temple complex – Ħaġar Qim.

 Five – six thousand years ago the level of Mediterranean was somewhat lower than now and here was a suitable place for harbor.
 Thus prehistoric seafarers had a great arrival to Malta with impressive temple on the cliff towering above the harbor.

-Mnajdra consists of three closely located but nevertheless separate structures – the upper, middle and lower temple.
-Each structure has its own build time and architecture but together they form a typical form of prehistoric Maltese temples – in plan they look similar to clover leaf.
+Mnajdra consists of three closely located but nevertheless separate structures – the upper, middle, and lower temple.
+Each structure has its own build time and architecture but together they form a typical form of prehistoric Maltese temples – in the plan, they look similar to a cloverleaf.

 To the east from the three temples are smaller chambers of unknown function.

 There are no written sources about the origin and use of these structures but many finds testify that these were temples.
-Here have been found stone knives and rope holes for sacrificial animals as well as bones of such animals and other cult related items.
-Site contains no traces of human burials.
+Here have been found stone knives and rope holes for sacrificial animals as well as bones of such animals and other cult-related items.
+The site contains no traces of human burials.

-Temples have been made from coralline limestone – much harder material than in the nearby Ħaġar Qim, which is made mostly from the soft globigerina limestone.
-In general the harder coralline limestone was used for the structure of temples while the softer globigerina limestone for interiors, decorations.
+Temples have been made from coralline limestone – a much harder material than in the nearby Ħaġar Qim, which is made mostly from the soft globigerina limestone.
+In general, the harder coralline limestone was used for the structure of temples while the softer globigerina limestone was for interiors, decorations.